cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/spark-programs.rst

 In order to access a Dataset in Spark, both the key and value classes has to be serializable.
 Otherwise, Spark will fail to read or write them.
-For example, in Table Dataset, the value type is Row which is not Serializable.
+For example, the Table Dataset has a value type of Row, which is not serializable.

 - Creating an RDD from Dataset